MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ---

 > [!NOTE]
-> It's recommneded to use Microsoft Entra Workload ID for secure access to your Azure SQL Database without using SQL authentication.
+> It's recommended to use Microsoft Entra Workload ID for secure access to your Azure SQL Database without using SQL authentication.
 If you need to use SQL authentication, ignore the above steps in this section and use the username and password to connect to the Azure SQL Database.

-### Get servcie account and secret created by Service Connector
+### Get service account and secret created by Service Connector

 To authenticate to the Azure SQL Database, you need to get the service account and secret created by Service Connector.
 Follow the section [Update your container](/azure/service-connector/tutorial-python-aks-sql-database-connection-string?pivots=workload-id&tabs=azure-cli#update-your-container).
 Take the option **Directly create a deployment using the YAML sample code snippet provided** and execute the following steps: